Lower East Side tour

 We can walk briskly and thus see much more of the neighborhood than most other tours.
 Our tour typically includes: a visit to Kossar's Bialys, the New York's famed bialy bakery (and right next to the one of the city's best doughnut shops, the Doughnut Plant, also worth a stop).
 Also worth a stop are Yonah Schimmel's Knishery and the Pickle Guys.

 The tour is not just about food.
 We will go past the Eldridge Street Synagogue, the first great synagogue built by Eastern European Jews.
-(They offer hour-long tours, for a fee, except on Mondays, when it's free, and Saturdays, when it's closed.
-With a small group, we can take an hour break there.)
+(They offer hour-long tours, for a fee, on most days, though sometimes we can walk in.)

 We will see synagogues converted from churches, former synagogues converted to a church and a Buddhist temple, and even a functioning church that predates immigration.
 We'll see housing built for the poor and working-class, some of which still serves that function, the new luxury condos that symbolize the neighborhood's gentrification and the new Essex Crossing development project that is replacing, among other things, the historic Essex Street Market (which will return, in a form).